Rhyze mushroom crypt

 PROCESS

-cultivation workshops
+CULtivation workshops

 After the first community design session at Rhyze, the Friends of Dalry held two separate cultivation workshops at the cemetery.
 In each workshop, I helped coordinate volunteers and provided general assistance as needed.
 The first workshop was to create the central hanging mushroom growing cage, which the community chose to make in the shape of a coffin.
 In the second workshop, we built a dozen cultivation containers.
 All of these would be placed inside the crypt a few weeks before the launch event to give the mushrooms time to fruit.